Líneas Aéreas Paraguayas

-LAP - Líneas Aéreas Paraguayas (also referred as LAP and later LAPSA Air Paraguay) was a Paraguayan airline that was founded in November 1962 to be the flag carrier airline of Paraguay.
+LAP - Líneas Aéreas Paraguayas (also referred to as LAP and later LAPSA Air Paraguay) was a Paraguayan airline that was founded in November 1962 to be the flag carrier airline of Paraguay.
 Its main hub was Silvio Pettirossi International Airport, in Asunción.
 The airline ceased operations in 1996 after being sold to TAM Linhas Aéreas.

 History

 Early operations

 LAP was a creation of the Paraguayan Military Aviation on November 17, 1962.
 It was officially founded by the government through the Decree Nr.337 of March 18, 1963.
 It began services on August 20, 1963, using three Convair CV-240.
-Services included flights to Rio de Janeiro, Buenos Aires, Montevideo, Sao Paulo and Curitiba from the Paraguayan capital of Asuncion.
+Services included flights to Rio de Janeiro, Buenos Aires, Montevideo, São Paulo and Curitiba from the Paraguayan capital of Asunción.

 The CV-240s were replaced by three Lockheed L-188C Electra turboprops, which were acquired from Eastern Air Lines in 1969, and were operated for over 20 years.
-On February 26, 1969, the airline entered into regular operation, with three weekly frequencies for Sao Paulo.
+On February 26, 1969, the airline began regular operation, with three weekly frequencies for São Paulo.
 Once a week, the flight continued to Rio de Janeiro, before returning to Asunción.
 In 1970, service started to Santa Cruz de la Sierra, Resistencia and Salta with a Douglas C-47 transferred from the Military Air Transport of the FAP.
 In 1972, La Paz, Bolivia was added to LAP's network.
 In 1973 a route to Lima was inaugurated and in 1978 to Santiago.